 Insider tip: During ski season, a free shuttle runs between Sierra-at-Tahoe and South Lake Tahoe.
 Also, the Tahoe Super Pass lets you ski and snowboard at Squaw Valley, Alpine Meadows, Sugar Bowl, and Sierra at Tahoe.

-This is the kind of place where parents take their children to ski for the first time, just like parents did the generation before, and maybe the one before that too.
-This Sierra classic, on the south side of Yosemite National Park, is a relaxed charmer, and well worth adding to a wintertime visit to Yosemite, or making it a destination in its own right.
+This is the kind of place where parents take their kids to ski for the first time, just like parents did the generation before, and maybe the one before that too.
+The Yosemite Ski and Snowboard Area (formerly known as Badger Pass), on the south side of Yosemite National Park, is a relaxed charmer, and well worth adding to a wintertime visit to Yosemite, or making a destination in its own right.

 It doesn’t get much more friendly and unpretentious than this.
-Here, you can lean back in a chair on the broad sun deck and look up the slopes to watch your young children learn to ski or board.
-Of course, you can ski too, 10 runs access beginner, intermediate, and advanced runs.
-If you’ve never tried cross country skiing or snow-shoeing, start now-there are more than 90 miles of marked trails and 25 miles of machine groomed track heading into Yosemite’s wintry wonderland.
-Cross country track and skating lanes are groomed from Badger Pass to Glacier Point, a spectacular 21 mile round trip..
+Here, you can lean back in a chair on the broad sundeck and look up the slopes to watch your little ones learn to ski or board.
+Of course, you can ski too—10 runs access beginner, intermediate, and advanced runs.
+If you’ve never tried cross-country skier or snowshoeing, start now--there are more than 90 miles/145 kilometres of marked trails and 25 miles/40 kilometres of machine-groomed track heading into Yosemite’s wintry wonderland.
+Cross-country track and skating lanes are groomed from the Yosemite Ski & Snowboard Area to Glacier Point—a spectacular 21-mile/34-km round trip.

 Ask powder hounds for their favourite California destination, and chances are they will say Kirkwood, if they are willing to share the secret.
 This stunning resort, roughly 35 miles south of Lake Tahoe, often gets the steep and deep credit for the region.
 Its jagged granite peaks tend to snag heavy dumps of snow, making it the go-to spot for in-the-snow locals.
 Head out early for unforgettable first tracks, particularly on the pristine backside runs.
 For a real heart pumper, take on the notorious 'Wall', with a dramatic steep start that opens up into an incredible and difficult run.
 Kirkwood also offers an array of build-your-skills experiences with its Expedition: Kirkwood programme.
 Choose from private back-country guides, Snowcat tours, speciality ski and board clinics, avalanche certification courses, and women’s only adventures.